Let’s be honest, Brits aren’t best known for their linguistic abilities. Quite possibly the opposite, in fact.

 Sono uno sciatore esperto / una sciatrice esperta = I am an expert (male/female)

-A phrase that will come in handy if someone starts shouting to inform you that is a double black diamond run you are about to go down!
+A phrase that will come in handy if someone starts shouting to inform you that it’s a double black diamond run you are about to go down!

 Mi scusi, sto ancora imparando = Sorry, I’m still learning